 Treating Substance Abuse, Addiction And Diabetes

 Substance abuse can lead to or worsen existing diabetes, in addition to aggravating associated medical conditions.
-Treating substance abuse, addiction and diabetes with specific evidence based treatment programs can help protect and avoid these risks.
+Addiction treatment programs help protect from these risks.

 Diabetes causes many severe and life-altering medical complications, some of which can be exacerbated by substance abuse.
 Further, substance abuse and the lifestyle which accompanies it can increase a person’s risk for developing diabetes.
 While any form of drug abuse can cause adverse physical and mental health effects, alcohol use is especially problematic for diabetics.